List of weapons and armour in Middle-earth: Barrow-blades

 Tom Bombadil recovers four magical daggers, forged by the Men of Westernesse to fight the powers of Angmar, from a tomb guarded by the Barrow-wight.
-He gives them to Frodo Baggins and his Hobbit companions, for whom the daggers are effectively swords.
+After opening the barrow and freeing the hobbits, Tom Bombadil gives them the weapons, saying "Old knives are long enough as swords for hobbit-people".
 One of these "Barrow-blades" – that given to Merry Brandybuck – proves instrumental in bringing about the death of the Witch-king.

-The daggers had varying fates in The Lord of the Rings.
-When the Nazgûl attacked Aragorn and the hobbits on Weathertop, Frodo slashed at one of them with his dagger but only damaged its cloak.
-He broke the blade when he fell from a horse, and left it behind in Rivendell, taking Bilbo's sword Sting instead.
-Sam Gamgee left his beside Frodo in Cirith Ungol and later had it returned to him by Gandalf.
-Pippin Took made use of his dagger in the Battle of the Black Gate to slay a Troll-chief.
+The daggers had varying fates.
+The Witch-king broke Frodo's blade at the Ford of Bruinen.
+Sam Gamgee left his beside Frodo in Cirith Ungol; it was returned to Gandalf, along with Frodo's mithril mail-shirt, by the Mouth of Sauron.
+Pippin Took used his dagger in the Battle of the Black Gate to slay a Troll.
 Merry's blade is destroyed during his attack on the Witch-king.

 Axes

 Battle axes are especially favoured by Dwarves in Tolkien's writings; Gimli uses the battle cry: Axes of the Dwarves!
 The Dwarves are upon you!
 (Khuzdul: Baruk Khazâd!
 Khazâd ai-mênu!).
 For The Lord of the Rings film trilogy, Gimli the Dwarf was assigned various axes of different makes during the course of the films.

-The use of battle axes in other races tended to be more exceptional.
 The Sindarin Elves of Doriath favoured axes as weapons during the First Age.
-Other notable axe-bearers were Tuor (the wielder of Dramborleg), the Men of the White Mountains who marched to the defence of Minas Tirith in The Lord of the Rings movie (replacing the axe-wielding men of Lossarnach from the book) and a contingent of Easterlings among the besiegers of Minas Tirith.
+Other notable axe-bearers were Tuor (the wielder of the axe Dramborleg), the Men of the White Mountains who marched to the defence of Minas Tirith in The Lord of the Rings movie (replacing the axe-wielding men of Lossarnach from the book), and a contingent of Easterlings among the besiegers of Minas Tirith.